This article has been revised to provide the most accurate and up-to-date information.

 What is Fibrin?

-The fibrin molecule is crucial for your body after experiencing an injury or trauma and is created in the body when fibrinogen and thrombin combine.
+The fibrin molecule is important for healing.
+After your body experiences an injury or trauma, fibrin is created when fibrinogen and thrombin combine in the bloodstream.
 Fibrinogen is a glycoprotein that circulates in high concentrations in the blood, and thrombin is an enzyme that works to activate and convert fibrinogen into fibrin.
-When an injury occurs, thrombin is released to the specific area that experienced the trauma to initiate the activation of fibrinogen.
+When an injury occurs, thrombin is released via the bloodstream to the specific area that experienced the trauma to initiate the activation of fibrinogen.

 This activated material is composed of a number of long rod-shaped molecules that interlace with one another, forming a tight mesh.
 This mesh is able to surround the damaged tissues, helping to increase blood clotting and encourage wound healing.

-This naturally-occurring combination is able to be replicated outside the body and can be used for surgical purposes.
+This naturally occurring combination is able to be replicated outside the body and can be used for surgical purposes.
 This biologic substance can be separated from the blood stream and can be activated to produce a glue-like sealant.
-This FDA approved sealant is able to block holes that have formed in the spinal discs, helping to prevent additional swelling, reduce back pain, and encourage wound healing.
+This FDA-approved sealant also has the capability to be used off label to seal cracks that form in the spinal discs, helping to reduce back pain and encourage wound healing.

 The Inner Workings of Spinal Discs

 The spinal column is an intricate part of the body, as the vertebrae are responsible for twisting, flexing, extending, and bending side to side.
 Between each of the vertebra lies an intervertebral disc.
 This disc is responsible for cushioning the spine as it moves in certain directions, and it also ensures that the spine stays mobile.